-- 75% of the Falls are seen from the Zimbabwean side, with a variety of 16 viewpoints bisecting the rainforest.
-A network of paths allows you to thoroughly see the Falls from every angle. - A true rainforest, where it rains 24hrs, 365 days of the year, from the falling spray created by these powerful Falls. - In Zimbabwe the Falls never dry up even at the height of the dry season in October and November, Main Falls and Devils cataract will still have impressive water flow. - Prices for accommodation and activities are lower than Zambia due to lower government taxes and levies. - Most of the popular activities can be done in either country; however Microlight flights, Devils swim and Livingstone Island tour can only be done in Zambia.
+- 75% of the Falls are seen from the Zimbabwean side, with 16 viewpoints bisecting the rainforest.
+A network of paths allows you to thoroughly see the Falls from every angle. - A true rainforest, where it rains 24hrs, 365 days of the year, from the falling spray created by these powerful Falls. - In Zimbabwe the Falls never dry up even at the height of the dry season in October and November.
+Main Falls and Devils cataract will still have impressive water flow. - Prices for accommodation and activities are lower than Zambia due to lower government taxes and levies. - Most of the popular activities can be done in either country; however Microlight flights, Devils swim and Livingstone Island tour can only be done in Zambia.
 Game viewing opportunities are better in Zimbabwe - Development on the banks of the Zambezi River upstream of Victoria Falls in Zimbabwe has been carefully controlled.
 Almost the entire stretch of river from Victoria Falls to Kazungula +/- 80 kms is pristine National Park filled with wildlife. - The town of Victoria Falls in Zimbabwe is situated less than one kilometre away from the Falls.
 This means that many of the Hotels and Lodges are within close striking distance of the Falls.
-Victoria Falls is a much smaller town than Livingstone, Zambia and everything seems to be more convenient and accessible. - Zimbabwe has had very negative exposure in the last couple of decades, which has portrayed it as an unsafe tourist destination.
-I would like to allay these fears and assure you that it is a totally safe destination.
-This is corroborated by the millions of tourists who do venture there.
+Victoria Falls is a much smaller town than Livingstone, Zambia and everything seems to be more convenient and accessible. - Zimbabwe entry visas are more expensive than in Zambian and more nationalities require them.